AndreaScorza/messengerInst/README.md

 ##### Stop receiving notification for specific contacts
 To stop receiving notifications from specific contacts on your messaging platform, you can create a file called `unwanted.txt` and add the names of the senders you want to block, with each name on a separate line.

+NB: Crontab might create the `data.txt` and look for the `unwanted.txt` files at the `/home/username/` level